Free Tool

 Rs.

-Issued by your Assessing Officer — allows a lower TDS rate
+Issued by your Assessing Officer — allows a lower TDS rate.
+Most landlords do not have this.

 How Section 195 TDS works